 If the dog or cat you have selected has a higher fee than some others, keep in mind that the amount still represents a good value.

-It goes without saying that no matter where our adoption fees are set, they don’t come close to covering all the costs of caring for as many as 8,000 to 10,000 animals that come to us each year.
+It goes without saying that no matter where our adoption fees are set, they don’t come close to covering all the costs of caring for over 6,000 animals that come to us each year.
 Generous donations make up the difference.
 Thank you for your support and understanding.

 *Rabies vaccinations are not necessarily included.
 Please discuss an appropriate vaccination schedule with your veterinarian.